rowdotk/franglais-frenzy/README.md

 ## Future Improvements

 - Implement integration tests
-- Enhance CRUD operations to prevent race conditions during level optimization
+- Storing verbs in a database instead of a JSON file will simplify managing performance issues like race conditions and make testing much easier.
 - Save or cache translations to minimize API calls
 - Make the app responsive
 - Provide correct answer when the player answers incorrectly